pmarreck/dosbox-staging-ANSI-server/website/docs/getting-started/textmode-server.md

   `DOSBOX_ANSI_AUTH_TOKEN` environment variable) to require clients to start with `AUTH <token>`.
 A failed attempt closes the socket; success returns `Auth OK` and unlocks other verbs.
+- `PEEK` accepts decimal or hexadecimal addresses (with optional `0x` prefix or `h` suffix) and supports `segment:offset` notation.
+Successful replies look like `address=0x0000FF00 data=DEADBEEF\n`.
+- `POKE` expects an even number of hexadecimal digits (optionally prefixed with `0x`) and writes directly to real-mode memory.
+The write length is bounded internally to prevent runaway edits.
+- Configure `debug_segment`, `debug_offset`, and `debug_length` when you need repeated dumps of a fixed region;
+  the `DEBUG` command returns the same formatted line as `PEEK` without having to provide parameters.